nazrinharris/pecunia/README.md

 # Pecunia: Personal Finance Management 💸

 Pecunia is a cross-platform personal finance management app built with Flutter.
 It enables users to effectively track their expenses, set budgets, visualize financial trends, and much more.
-Designed with a local-first approach, Pecunia puts your financial data directly in your hands.

 ---

-## Features (to be implemented lol) 💀
+## Features

 1. Transaction Tracking: Keep a record of all your income and expenses, each associated with a specific account.
 2. Budget Management: Set one-time or recurring budgets, with features supporting diverse and complex budgeting needs.